 Causes of Deferred Income Tax Expense

 Deferred tax is created due to the difference in the timing of book profit and the taxable profit.
-There are some items that are deducted from the taxable profits and others are not.
+Some items are deducted from the taxable profits, and others are not.
 Timing differences are of two types:

 - Permanent Difference: The differences which cannot be reversed in the subsequent periods and may take a long time are permanent differences.

 - Temporary Difference: The difference which can be reversed in the subsequent period and is generally created because the items are charged and taxed in different periods of time is the temporary difference.